BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 (Copyright 2024 by Richie Swanson)

-I dreamt I lost my home, my boathouse on the Mississippi, on election night, November 3, 2020.
-The wrong presidential candidate led in electoral votes as I climbed the ladder to the sleeping loft.
-The election map online showed key battleground states shaded pink, and I lay down nauseous, devastated that an incumbent who ignored environmental protection, who raged against people of color and immigrants, who spread hate and falsehood might win in a landslide.
-I slept fitfully, a nightmare visited me: a cargo ship larger than an oceangoing freighter somehow steamed beneath the old “Wagon Bridge” a half mile downriver from my house.
+The night before I started to write this memoir, I dreamt I lost the boathouse on the upper Mississippi River where I have lived for 37 years.
+A cargo ship larger than an oceangoing freighter somehow steamed beneath the old “Wagon Bridge” a half mile downriver from my boathouse.
 The huge ship dipped beneath the bridge and bobbed up, scraping trees from the bank on the back channel’s north shore.
 The huge ship kept coming.
 It scraped the shore directly opposite my boathouse and smashed people to pieces.
 Body parts and trees tumbled down a hill, though the opposite shore is actually flat.
 People screamed and fell helplessly, and emergency vehicles filled the parking lot above the boathouse on the south shore.
 I went up to the lot, and flashing lights blocked me from reaching the portable toilet across the lot, the kind used at outdoor concerts and festivals.
 A policeman told me I must move my boathouse across the river, so the people could gather on my shoreline rather than the north bank, which continued to collapse into the water.

 I went inside and lay on my boathouse floor, exhausted and sleepy.
 A big black poodle shoved through my front door, followed by its master.
 I looked outside my door, and people crowded on the deck around my boathouse, waiting to rush in.
 I stood opposite the poodle’s master and told him he had to leave.
 He pulled out a pistol, a black automatic, and I drew one too.
-I stared across the tiny boathouse, fourteen by twenty two feet inside, and realized one of us had to shoot.
+I stared across the tiny boathouse, 14-feet by 22-feet inside, and realized one of us had to shoot.

 I woke harried, distraught.
-Until I checked the election map.
-The battleground states had turned blue, the incumbent would lose.
-Tundra swans hooted high in the sky, sounding like children crying out with joy, playing on a distant playground.
-They were migrating from eastern Alaska and northern Canada as they did every autumn, and a flock of mallards waited as usual outside the boathouse–dark shapes on a dim gray flow in the indigo dawn.
+But as I descended the ladder from my loft, Tundra swans hooted high in the sky, sounding like children crying out with joy, playing up in a celestial playground.
+They were migrating from eastern Alaska and northern Canada as they did every November, and a flock of mallards waited as usual outside the boathouse–dark shapes on a dim gray flow in the indigo dawn.

-I felt blessed, still witnessing daybreak on the river 33 years after moving into the boathouse.
+I felt blessed, still witnessing daybreak on the river at 70-years-old.
 I poured corn kernels for the mallards onto a plank, and the ducks watched cautiously, keeping their distance as a muskrat slipped onto the plank, pointing its snout at the ducks, ready to snap and claw.
 It hunched above the corn, and its fur gleamed coppery-red, and I saw pelts stretched on the drying racks of Indian women…pelts pressed flat and piled into bales…bales loaded into canoes paddled by French-Indians and Native Americans to Yankee clerks at the nation’s first trading posts on the upper river.

-After the Louisiana Purchase and the War of 1812 placed the Mississippi firmly into the hands of the United States, the American Fur and other companies eagerly pursued the rich beaver resource on the upper Mississippi.
-But beavers had previously been overhunted by the French and British, and by 1836 muskrats comprised ninety-five percent of pelts traded on the river.[1]
+After the Louisiana Purchase and the War of 1812 placed the Mississippi into the hands of the United States, the American Fur and other companies eagerly pursued the rich beaver resource on the upper Mississippi.
+But beavers had previously been overhunted by the French and British, and by 1836 muskrats comprised 95 percent of pelts traded on the river.[1]
 Muskrats also became a means of currency more trusted than government script and bank notes.
-Twelve “rats” (muskrat pelts) could buy a pouch of Venetian beads; twenty rats, a hundred pounds of lead for musket balls; forty, a rifle with a percussion cap.[2]
+Twelve “rats” (muskrat pelts) could buy a pouch of Venetian beads; 20 rats, 100 pounds of lead for musket balls; 40 rats, a rifle with a percussion cap.[2]

 So, the muskrat deserved to eat first—its ancestors had helped fuel the economic development of the nation that eventually included the State of Minnesota and city of Winona, whose laws allowed me my floating home.
 The muskrat fingered corn from my plank into its mouth, and its tiny black paws also spoke an ancient story of the Anishinaabe, Native Americans who have for centuries called the “greatest river” the Michi-zee-bee.[3]